deven-org/telemetry-functions/doc/METRICS.md

   duration: number;

   /**
+   * Relevant information depending on previous deployments to the current environment.
+   * null if the list of deployments cannot be fetched (status: 'networkError') */
+  environmentDeployments: null | {
+    /**
+     * True if fetching deployments is successful but no previous deployment
+     * to the requested environment is found.
+     */
+    isInitialDeployment: boolean;

+    /**
+     * Time in ms since last deployment created for the same environment.
+     * null if previous deployment creation time cannot be found.
+     */
+    timeSinceLastDeploy: number | null;
+  };

+  /**
+   * General information about the package.json.
+   * null if package.json cannot be fetched (status: 'networkError') */
+  packageJson: null | {
+    /** Boolean if the retrieved package.json file is successfully parsed */
+    isParseable: boolean;

+    /**
      * Version field of root package.json in repo default branch.
-   * null if the package.json cannot be fetched.
+     * null if there is no valid version found in package.json.
      *
      * NOTE: type is guessed since the json file might contain anything / not include a version */
     version: string | null;

-  /**
-   * Time in ms since last deployment created for the same environment.
-   * null if previous deployment creation time cannot be found/fetched.
-   */
-  timeSinceLastDeploy: number | null;
+  };
 };
 ```